eganmc/Rate-That-Cat/README.md

 CRUD functionality was a focus of the project, and as a result every post the user makes, cat, rating or comment, can be edited or deleted, each carrying a success or failure message to properly portray the information to the user.

+## Databases

+I used a combination of Code Institute's PostgreSQL database and Cloudinary for image storage.
+ERD diagrams were created early in development and used to plan the database models and usable fields.

 ## Deployment